-- All residents of the room, suite or quad are 21 years of age
+- All residents of the room, suite or quad must be 21 years of age

 - Residents of the room or suite have been approved and registered their living environment as an alcohol tolerant room with Residential Life and Education.

-- Minors cannot be present in alcohol tolerant rooms when alcohol is visibly present,and/or being consumed.
-This includes empty alcohol containers if they are visibly present, this includes trash or recycling receptacles.
+- Minors cannot be present in alcohol tolerant rooms when alcohol is visibly present, and/or being consumed.
+This includes empty alcohol containers if they are visibly present and this includes trash or recycling receptacles.
 If it is discovered that underage drinking is occurring in an alcohol tolerant room, all residents will be referred to the Judicial Affairs.
-If no residents are present, while underage drinking/possession is occurring, all residents will be referred to the Judicial Affairs for futher follow-up which cold include the alcohol tolerant room certificate being revoked.
+If no residents are present, while underage drinking/possession is occurring, all residents will be referred to the Judicial Affairs for further follow-up, which could include the alcohol tolerant room certificate being revoked.

 - Students in rooms that are not alcohol tolerant (whether they are of age or not) cannot have alcohol or alcoholic containers present at any time.

 - In all residence halls, alcoholic beverages are not permitted in the hallways, lounges, or any other public areas in or around the residence halls, including the balcony and outdoor areas.